sehej-9/Stark/README.md

 # Stark
-This is just an practice repo
+This is just an practice repo.